mariaclarin/FinalProject-AlgoProg-2501990331-MariaClarin/README.md

 ## How to run the game
 * Download and extract the zip file from this repository
 * Open any IDE (make sure you have python and pygame installed)
+* Open the files through your IDE (make sure you command prompt to the correct directory)
 * Run the main.py file
 * Have Fun !